Scattergories: Game show version

 Scattergories became an NBC game show in 1993 hosted by Dick Clark.
 It ran right after Scrabble and featured Chuck Woolery as a regular panelist.

-Mobile version
+Video game adaptations

+Hasbro Interactive released Super Scattergories in 1999 for the PC.
+AllGame gave it a rating of three out of five, saying "it's fun to play but won't replace the paper version".

 Scattergories was released to the iTunes App Store in 2015.
 The game was developed by Magmic and licensed through Hasbro.

 Reception

-It was ranked the tenth best-selling toy in 1993 for the United States according to a survey by Playthings - thus being the only board game to be on Playthings' Top 10 list.
+It was ranked the tenth best-selling toy in 1990 for the United States according to a survey by Playthings - thus being the only board game to be on Playthings Top 10 list.